 A robotics team must represent a UIL member school in order to compete for UIL awards.
-Guidelines of the FIRST and BEST robotics organizations may allow for participation by teams that represent groups (non-member schools, clubs, etc.) that are not UIL members.
+Guidelines of the robotics organizations may allow for participation by teams that represent groups that are not UIL members (non-member schools, clubs, etc.).
 Those teams do not qualify to compete for UIL honors but may compete for advancement and awards given by the robotics organizations.
 Concurrent scheduling means that UIL and non-UIL teams may participate in competition at the same event.